Vincent R. Capodanno: Military service

 On December 28, 1965, Capodanno received his commission as a lieutenant in the Navy Chaplain Corps.
-Capodanno then requested to serve with the Fleet Marine Force (FMF) in South Vietnam.
+He then requested to serve with the Fleet Marine Force (FMF) in South Vietnam.
 After some training to serve within the Marine Corps, he was assigned in April 1966 to the 1st Battalion, 7th Marines, 1st Marine Division in South Vietnam.
-In December, Capodanno was transferred to the 1st Medical Battalion, 1st Marine Division, until his year's tour was completed.
-In June 1967, after a one-month leave, Capodanno returned to Vietnam for a voluntary six-month extension, and was assigned to the 1st Battalion, 5th Marines in July.
+In December, he was transferred to the 1st Medical Battalion, 1st Marine Division, until his year's tour was completed.
+In June 1967 after a one-month leave, he returned to Vietnam for a voluntary six-month extension, and in July was assigned to the 1st Battalion, 5th Marines.
 In August, he was assigned to H&S Company, 3rd Battalion, 5th Marines, 1st Marine Division, where he befriended Lieutenant Frederick W. Smith, the future founder of FedEx.
 Even before Capodanno's death, he was widely known for his willingness to share the hardships of suffering Marines on the front lines – "Radiating Christ" to those around him, in the terminology of Father Raoul Plus, a World War One chaplain studied by Maryknollers – or simply the "Grunt Padre", in the words of Capodanno's Marine companions.

 On Labor Day, September 4, 1967, at 04:30, during Operation Swift in the Thang Binh District of the Que Son Valley, Company D, 1st Battalion, 5th Marines was attacked in its night defensive position by a large People's Army of Vietnam (PAVN) unit of approximately 2,500 near the village of Dong Son.
 The outnumbered and disorganized company needed support, and Company B was sent to assist.
 By 09:14, 26 Marines were confirmed dead.
 At 09:25, the commander of the 1st Battalion requested additional reinforcements, and Companies K and M from 3rd Battalion were committed to the battle, still leaving the Marines greatly outnumbered by the PAVN.

 When Capodanno heard that two platoons of M Company from his battalion were taking casualties and about to be overrun by the PAVN, the unarmed chaplain went among the wounded and dying Marines of 2nd Platoon, helping and comforting them and giving last rites.
-That afternoon, Capodanno was wounded in the hand, arms, and legs.
+That afternoon, he was wounded in the hand, arms and legs.
 Refusing medical evacuation, in the early evening, he went to help a seriously wounded Navy corpsman and two wounded Marines only yards (meters) from an enemy machine gun and was killed; 14 Marines and two corpsmen from the battalion were also killed.
-Capodanno's body was recovered and buried in his family's plot in St. Peter's Cemetery (Staten Island).
+His body was recovered and buried in his family's plot in St. Peter's Cemetery (Staten Island).

-On December 27, 1968, Secretary of the Navy Paul Ignatius notified Capodanno's family that he would posthumously be awarded the Medal of Honor.
+On December 27, 1968, Secretary of the Navy Paul Ignatius notified the Capodanno family that he would posthumously be awarded the Medal of Honor.
 The ceremony was held on January 7, 1969.